 Microelectronic engineering affects nearly all aspects of our daily lives.
-RIT’s microelectronic engineering program is considered a world leader in the education of semiconductor process engineers.
+RIT’s microelectronic engineering master's program is a world leader in the education of semiconductor process engineers.

 Throughout this program, students understand the fundamental scientific principles governing solid-state devices and their incorporation into modern integrated circuits as well as the relevance of a processor device, either proposed or existing, to current manufacturing practices.
 Students develop in-depth knowledge in existing or emerging areas of the field of microelectronics such as device engineering, circuit design, lithography, materials and processes, yield, and manufacturing.
 They apply microelectronic processing techniques to the creation/investigation of new process/device structures and communicate technical material effectively through oral presentations, written reports, and publications.